New England Wind

 With a recent funding boost from Office of Environment and Heritage, several parts of this project have been able to progress.

-Work has commenced on the new priority site for the community wind farm.
-Discussions with stakeholders are in progress.
+Work has commenced on the new priority site for the community wind farm and discussions with stakeholders are in progress.
+An initial assessment of grid connection costs shows that cost of connection would not be prohibitive at the proposed site.

 Wind Information Centre - NEW has created an educational display marquee with windfarm diorama, wind turbine models, photomontages and other information about community wind farms and wind energy.
 This Wind Info Centre travelled around the New England region during the latter part of 2013, appearing at local markets and in other venues.
 To help continue educational attendance at events in 2014, volunteers to help man this display will be very welcome.
 Please Contact Us if you would like to assist.

 Yes2Wind coreflute signs are available now to the public.
 These signs are similar to the No to Coal Seam Gas signs, but are black and white triangles.They can be purchased for $5 by expressing interest at Contact Us.
 Details of payment and collection will then be supplied.